 Museum and Archives Reference Services are unavailable until October 1, 2017.
 We regret that no staff is available to assist with access to archival collections, objects or specimens at the present time.
 Please check back with us in October.
 Thank you.

-The Point Reyes National Seashore Museum holdings include natural history specimens, archeological collections, historic objects, and archives.
-The collections are made accessible to the public for research, exhibits, and educational uses.
-They are preserved in a climate-controlled collection storage and research facility at the park headquarters in Bear Valley.
-Access to collections is by appointment, 415-464-5125, or through research requests by email.
+The Point Reyes National Seashore Museum stewards collections of natural history specimens, archeology, historic objects, and archives.
+The collections are accessible to the public for research, exhibits, and educational use.

 Access to Collections and Archives is by appointment only.

 - Archives: Contact Archivist, Carola DeRooy at 415-464-5125 or email.

 - Collections: Contact Museum Curator, Deborah K. Morgan at 415-464-5218 or email.

 - Artifacts, archives, and art document prehistoric Coast Miwok material culture, 16th century explorers of the area, Mexican settlements, and the dairy ranching and coastal maritime history of West Marin.